Glenwood Landing, New York

-Glenwood Landing is a hamlet and census-designated place (CDP) in Nassau County, New York.
-The population was 3,779 at the time of the 2010 census.
+Glenwood Landing is a hamlet and census-designated place (CDP) in Nassau County, on the North Shore of Long Island, in New York, United States.
+The population was 3,948 at the time of the 2020 census.

-Glenwood Landing is mainly within the Town of Oyster Bay but a small section in the southwest corner is in the Town of North Hempstead.
-It is a part of the North Shore School District.
 It is considered part of the greater Glen Cove area, which is anchored by the City of Glen Cove.

+Glenwood Landing is mainly within the Town of Oyster Bay – spare for a small section in the southwest corner, which is located within the Town of North Hempstead.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.0 sqmi, all land.

 Demographics

 2010 census

-As of the 2010 census the population was 92.9% White, 88.2% Non-Hispanic White, 0.8% Black or African American, 3.7% Asian, 1% from other races, and 1.5% from two or more races.
+As of the 2010 census, there were 3,379 people residing within Glenwood Landing. the population was 92.9% White, 88.2% Non-Hispanic White, 0.8% Black or African American, 3.7% Asian, 1% from other races, and 1.5% from two or more races.
 Hispanic or Latino of any race were 6.1% of the population.